 For the current range of Moto Guzzi models, please visit the website

 As a Moto Guzzi motorcycle owner, you’ll want to ensure that your pride and joy is fully covered in the event of an accident, theft or vandalism.
-As a motorcycle insurance specialist, we have access to a panel of seven insurers which means that we can provide you with our best deal on motorcycle insurance for your Moto Guzzi.
+As a motorcycle insurance specialist, we have access to a panel of insurers which means that we can provide you with our best deal on motorcycle insurance for your Moto Guzzi.

 Your motorcycle insurance comes with a number of benefits as standard.
-These include cover when riding other motorcycles and 90-day European Union insurance, so that you can enjoy riding your Moto Guzzi on the continent
+These include cover when riding other motorcycles (qualifying criteria applies) and 90-day European Union insurance, so that you can enjoy riding your Moto Guzzi on the continent

 Getting an insurance quote for your Moto Guzzi motorcycle is easier than you may think.
 Whether you’re looking for comprehensive, third party or third-party-only insurance cover, you can trust Bennetts.
 We search our panel of insurers to find you our best price for the cover you need.

 Simply call us on 0330 018 7990; our UK-based team of advisors has more than 85 years experience in sourcing our best possible Moto Guzzi motorcycle insurance quotes.
 Alternatively get a quote online.

 Moto Guzzi Official Website – the manufacturer’s official website has everything you need to know about Moto Guzzi motorcycles from the past to the present including an informative museum section.